AdobeDocs/commerce-merchant-services.en/help/product-recommendations/events.md

 >[!NOTE]
 >
->Product Recommendation metrics are optiimized for Luma storefronts.
+>Product Recommendation metrics are optimized for Luma storefronts.
 If your storefront is implemented with PWA Studio, refer to the [PWA documentation](https://developer.adobe.com/commerce/pwa-studio/integrations/product-recommendations/).
 If you use a custom frontend technology such as React or Vue JS, learn how to integrate [Product Recommendations in a headless](headless.md) environment.

 #### Required dashboard events